daormar/debasher/doc/design_doc_resident.md

   newer epoch already did (see "Chandy-Lamport barrier propagation"), so the round with the lost marker is abandoned at the next trigger, whatever lost
   it: that round has no complete cut, and the next one does.
+- **Nothing checked that a round can reach every node.** A node that no round reaches never writes a checkpoint, and neither do the nodes it writes to, which wait for its marker: their input logs grow until `INPUT_LOG_MAX_BYTES` is reached, and a halt never closes there.
+The engine could not check it, since which channels carry commands or come from outside, and which end of a fifo writes it, were only in the Python classes of the nodes.
+Now a fifo fed from outside, or carrying commands, carries a fifo tag, the owner of any other fifo writes it, and the engine refuses a program in which a node cannot be reached, when it is loaded (see "Channel kinds declared with the fifo").
+A node cut off at run time, by a node that fails for good, is handled by "Escalation on a permanent node failure".
 - Dedicated concurrency test for the fan-in case with more than one input port pending on the barrier:
   `test_two_pending_ports_waits_for_the_second_marker`.

 ## Unfixed

-- Verifying that a valid `BARRIER` initiator can actually reach every other node in the graph (the Chandy-Lamport subsection): no validation exists.
-The `TRIGGER_PORT` list (one initiator per genuinely independent subgraph) covers the *known-at-design-time* version of this, but does not validate that each configured initiator can really reach everything in its own intended subgraph.
-A graph that becomes disconnected only at *runtime* (a node dying permanently mid-execution) is a separate case, not a validation problem at all, and is instead handled by the "Escalation on a permanent node failure" subsection.
-The validation is designed in "Channel kinds declared with the fifo".
 - **`debasher_builtin_sched::_wait_until_file_exists` is an iteration
   count, not a time**: 10000 turns of a `[ -f ]` loop with no sleep, about 90 ms. Now that `_launch` removes the stale `.id`, a relaunch depends on